Luhman 16: Search for planets

+8 hours of observations with JWST/MIRI were used to search for sub-Io sized satellites via the transit method.
+The search was sensitive to satellites as small as the Moon, but the researchers did not detect any satellites.

 Atmosphere

 A study by Gillon et al. (2013) found that Luhman 16B exhibited uneven surface illumination during its rotation.
 On 5 May 2013, Crossfield et al. (2014) used the European Southern Observatory's Very Large Telescope (VLT) to directly observe the Luhman 16 system for five hours, the equivalent of a full rotation of Luhman 16B.
-Their research confirmed Gillon et al. observation, finding a large, dark region at the middle latitudes, a bright area near its upper pole, and mottled illumination elsewhere.
+Their research confirmed the observation of Gillon et al., finding a large, dark region at the middle latitudes, a bright area near its upper pole, and mottled illumination elsewhere.
 They suggest this variant illumination indicates "patchy global clouds", where darker areas represent thick clouds and brighter areas are holes in the cloud layer permitting light from the interior.
 Luhman 16B's illumination patterns change rapidly, on a day-to-day basis.
 Luhman 16B is one of the most photometrically variable brown dwarfs known, sometimes varying with an amplitude of over 20%.
 Only 2MASS J21392676+0220226 is known to be more variable.

 Heinze et al. (2021) observed variability in spectral lines of alkali metals such as potassium and sodium; they suggested that the variations were caused by changes in cloud cover, which changed the local chemical equilibrium with chlorides.
 Lightning or aurorae were deemed possible, but less likely.

 Luhman 16B's lightcurve shows evidence of differential rotation.
 There is evidence of equatorial regions and mid-latitude regions with different rotation periods.
 The main period is 5.28 hours, corresponding to the rotation period of the equatorial region.
 Meanwhile, the rotation period of Luhman 16A is likely 6.94 hours.